TheArchitect2000/zkiot-riscv-qemu-executable/README_Program.md

 <p align="center">
   <img src="docs/images/15.png" />
 </p>
- After clicking the 'Update' button, please notify the node admin of your email address.
-For example, you can send an email to info@fidesinnova.io and request to upgrade your account to an "IoT developer account".
+After clicking the 'Update' button, please email your request, including your email address, to the [node admin](info@fidesinnova.io).
+This step is necessary to upgrade your account to an "IoT Developer Account."
 ### A.8.2.
 Connect your wallet to Fidesinnova's node web app.
 <p align="center">
   <img src="docs/images/16.png" />